LiuZhangshi/Transfer-Learning/README.md

 # Transfer-Learning
 ## VGG transfer learning

 VGG16 model is the winner of ILSVRC 2014 competition for 1000 categories image classification.
 It consists of 16 convolutional layers.
 It has very uniform architecture of "vgg block" which includes 2 conv layers followed by one pooling layer.
+VGG models has the following features:

+1. Uniform structure

+2. All of the masks have size (3,3)

 This code uses pretrained model VGG16 as the basis to buid a new image classification model trained on dataset cifar10, which contains smaller size images (32,32) and only 10 categories.